 The Baker County Economic Development Director, the Baker City Manager, Baker County Chamber, and the Oregon Small Business Development Center have taken the lead in coordinating recovery efforts within Baker County.
 We are working in tandem with the Baker County Emergency Operations Center.
 As this crisis evolves, we will attempt to coordinate any aid that may be forthcoming from State, Federal and other entities.

 We will be entering into Phase 2 on June 6 in Baker County.
 We have included the Guidelines as authorized by the Oregon Health Authority and the Governor of Oregon below.
 We are attempting to keep this list as current as possible to assist Businesses.
-If you would like assistance in participating in any of these programs or have questions regarding the Guidelines, please contact our Business Liaison, Jeff Nelson 541-523-0015 or EOC@bakercounty.org.
+If you would like assistance in participating in any of these programs or have questions regarding the Guidelines, please contact us by phone at 541-523-0015 or by email at EOC@bakercounty.org.
 If there is no answer or you have called after normal business hours, please leave a message and your call will be returned as soon as possible.
-Also, if you have additional questions, you can contact our local Oregon Small Business Development Center thru Blue Mountain Community College at 541-406-4770 or email@example.com or www.BizCenter.org.
+Also, if you have additional questions, you can contact our local Oregon Small Business Development Center thru Blue Mountain Community College at 541-406-4770 or firstname.lastname@example.org or www.BizCenter.org.

 State of Oregon Reopening Guidelines

 The State of Oregon has released the following reopening guidelines for different business sectors.
 Baker County has entered Phase 2 of reopening, and is in the process of submitting a plan for Phase 3 to the Governor’s Office and is awaiting approval after the 21 days.
 These guidelines will be updated as new information becomes available.

 You will find all of the State of Oregon’s Guidelines here: https://govstatus.egov.com/or-covid-19/

 Free Masks and Gloves for Small Businesses